emartineznunez/AutoMeKin/docs/method.md

 {: .warning }
 To use <code>MD-micro</code> the initial structure needs to be fully optimized and a frequency calculation can not afford imaginary frequencies.
 Otherwise choose <code>MD</code>

-<code>association<code> and <code>vdW</code> are employed to sample van der Waals structures, present some peculiarities and therefore are explained in detail in van der Waals complexes.
+<code>association</code> and <code>vdW</code> are employed to sample van der Waals structures, present some peculiarities and therefore are explained in detail in van der Waals complexes.

 <code>MD</code>, <code>MD-micro</code>, <code>external</code> and <code>BXDE</code> samplings accept the following keywords (<code>BXDE</code> and <code>ChemKnow</code> also accept additional keywords as seen below):